Home / Restoration

 Steigerwald National Wildlife Refuge

-In CEERP’s largest project to date, the Lower Columbia Estuary Partnership partnered with the US Fish and Wildlife Service and many other agencies and community organizations, to reconnect 965 acres of the Steigerwald National Wildlife Refuge to the Columbia River.
+In CEERP’s largest project to date, the Lower Columbia Estuary Partnership collaborated with the US Fish and Wildlife Service and many other agencies and community organizations to reconnect 965 acres of the Steigerwald National Wildlife Refuge to the Columbia River.

 Wallooskee-Youngs

-Located at the confluence of the Walluski and Youngs Rivers near Astoria, Oregon, the Cowlitz Indian Tribe reconnected 163 acres of tidal wetlands to the dynamic hydrology of Youngs Bay.
+Located at the confluence of the Walluski and Youngs Rivers near Astoria, Oregon, the Cowlitz Indian Tribe reconnected 163 acres of tidal wetlands to the natural and dynamic flow of Youngs Bay.

 Burlington Bottoms

-Partnering with the Oregon Department of Fish and Wildlife, West Multnomah Soil and Water Conservation District, Natural Resource Conservation Service, and a private landowner, the Columbia River Estuary Study Taskforce reconnected the John R. Palensky Wildlife Area and a neighboring property to Multnomah Channel, providing access to 285 acres of floodplain.
+Partnering with the Oregon Department of Fish and Wildlife, West Multnomah Soil and Water Conservation District, Natural Resource Conservation Service, and a private landowner, the Columbia River Estuary Study Taskforce reconnected the John R. Palensky Wildlife Area and a neighboring property to Multnomah Channel.
+This effort greatly expanded juvenile salmon habitat, providing habitat access to 285 acres of floodplain.

 Restoration Design Challenges

-The Restoration Design Challenges study is a CEERP effort addressing the primary challenges that practitioners—including planners, engineers, and scientists—often face when designing and implementing habitat restoration projects within the Columbia River Estuary.
-The main challenges studied to date include:
+The Restoration Design Challenges study is a CEERP effort addressing the primary challenges that practitioners—including planners, engineers, scientists, and project managers—often face when designing and implementing habitat restoration projects within the Columbia River Estuary.
+The challenges studied to date include:

 Placing large wood to enhance the juvenile salmon food web and support ecosystem resilience.

-This work provides science-based guidance to refine restoration techniques, inform adaptive management strategies, and improve project outcomes.
-While we are focused on the Columbia Estuary, lessons are likely applicable to restoration projects in other systems.
+These studies provide science-based guidance to refine restoration techniques, inform adaptive management strategies, and improve project outcomes.
+While we are focused on the Columbia River Estuary, lessons from this research are likely applicable to restoration projects in other systems as well.

 Learn more about CEERP’s Restoration Design Challenges: